Fun with Franchises: Harry Potter and the Half-Blood Prince (2009), Part IV — “You Just Looked Like a Motherfucker Who Likes Pineapple”

 Then again, I’m also pretty sure Nagini wasn’t turned into a horcrux until after Harry became one.
 Technically Nagini is the eighth horcrux, right?
 Wasn’t Frank Bryce the murder that led to Nagini being one?
 Or do I have that wrong?
 Either way, I think you can just sort of keep going until you can’t handle it anymore.
 It all depends on how little soul you want left.

 Anyway — the dying with the last horcrux thing is tricky, since in the book, he dies with a rebounded killing curse.
 The horcruxes are dead, he’s human, he uses Avada Kedavra, the Elder Wand refuses to kill the person to whom it holds allegiance, and it rebounds and kills Voldemort.
-But the movie does that soul thing, and I can’t really call them out for a logic fault on that, since the movie has done a few things like that, where they’ve made definitive choices as to how they want to interpret shit.
+But the movie does that soul thing, and I can’t really call them out for a logic fault on that, since the movie has done a few things like that, where they’ve made definitive choices as to how they want to interpret things.
 With all the murder, clearly Voldemort has no soul left, but on the other hand — he could have kept making horcruxes.
-The movies just chose to be like, “That’s it, there’s no more soul — kill the soul, and the body will die,” to quote Coach.
+The movies just chose to be like, “That’s it, there’s no more soul.
+Once the soul’s gone, the body’s gone.”

 Oh, but where were we?